What is Ransomware Attack?

 - Encryption—Ransomware performs a key exchange with the Command and Control Server, using the encryption key to scramble all files discovered during the Execution step.
 It also locks access to the data.
 (See Figure 2.)

 - User Notification—Ransomware adds instruction files detailing the pay-for-decryption process, then uses those files to display a ransom note to the user.

 - Cleanup—Ransomware usually terminates and deletes itself, leaving only the payment instruction files.

-- Payment—Victim clicks a link in the payment instructions, which takes the victim to a web page with additional information on how to make the required payment.
+- Payment—Victim clicks a link in the payment instructions, which takes the victim to a web page with additional information on how to make the required ransom payment.
 Hidden TOR services are often used to encapsulate and obfuscate these communications to avoid detection by network traffic monitoring.

 - Decryption—After the victim pays the ransom, usually via the attacker’s Bitcoin address, the victim may receive the decryption key.
-However, there is no guarantee the key will be delivered as promised.
+However, there is no guarantee the decryption key will be delivered as promised.

 Here are several best practices that can help you prevent and protect against Ransomware infections in your organization:

 Antivirus is an obvious first step in ransomware protection, but legacy antivirus tools can only protect against some ransomware variants.

 Modern endpoint protection platforms provide next-generation antivirus (NGAV), which protects against evasive or obfuscated ransomware, fileless attacks like WannaCry, or zero-day malware whose signature is not yet found in malware databases.
 They also offer device firewalls and Endpoint Detection and Response (EDR) capabilities, which help security teams detect and block attacks occurring on endpoints in real time.